A Cluster Expansion and the Decay of Correlations of the 1D Long-Range Ising Model at Low Temperatures: Convergence of the polymer gas expansion

 \subsection{Convergence of the pressure}

 In this subsection, we prove the last lemma necessary to obtain the absolute convergence of the pressure.
 It is equivalent to Proposition 5.3 in \cite{Cassandro.Merola.Picco.Rozikov.14} and Proposition 2.20 in \cite{cluster}.
-We conclude with the proof of Theorem~\ref{theo: convergence-cluster-expansion}.
+Given the myriad of contour estimates proved in the previous subsections, we translate polymer incompatibility in terms of contours.
+We finish it with the proof of Theorem~\ref{theo: convergence-cluster-expansion}.